Jalisco Mexican Food: Dishes that Will Enchant You

 Birria

 This delicious broth is one of the most popular dishes in Jalisco.
-It consists of meat submerged in abundant sauce, accompanied by typical side dishes of the state. 🌽Check out our post: Traditional Food of Mexico Top 20 Dishes
+It consists of meat submerged in abundant sauce, accompanied by typical side dishes of the state.
+This dish was born in the town of Cocula, a result of the cultural exchange between the Indigenous and Spanish civilizations in the 16th century.

-It was specifically in the town of Cocula, where this dish was born; a result of the cultural exchange between the indigenous and Spanish civilizations in the 16th century.
-Nowadays, people prepare birria with goat meat and in the same vein with lamb, pork, beef, and chicken.
-Certainly, birria is a synonym of Jalisco culture and Mexican gastronomy, that is to say, a must-try once in a lifetime.
+Nowadays, people prepare birria with goat meat and, in the same vein, with lamb, pork, beef, and chicken.
+Certainly, birria is a synonym of Jalisco culture and Mexican gastronomy, that is to say, a must-try once in a lifetime. 🌽Check out our post: Traditional Food of Mexico Top 20 Dishes.

 🍽️ Try the best Jalisco Mexican Food by joining our tours: